Louis-Thomas/DS406GP/README.md

   - Aaron - do more the ggpairs plot, and finish the Diary, Methods
   - Robert: Results section.
 Diary with Aaron.
   - Louis: write the discussion and include gdp data.

+**For reports complete in the [reports sections](https://github.com/Louis-Thomas/DS406GP/tree/main/report)**
+> There is a main.pdf there which would be a mock up of what the final product would look like.

 # **FINISH THIS BY WEDNESDAY NIGHT** 👿👿👿